Impact of Storm Corrie ‘likely to be significant’

 Power cuts have hit thousands of homes after Storm Malik struck earlier.

-Her warning came as parts of the UK braced for the pending storm and its strengthening winds that could bring gusts of up to 90mph to parts of Scotland and the north of England on Sunday.
+Her warning came as parts of the UK braced for the storm, while its strengthening winds brought gusts that topped 90mph to parts of Scotland and the north of England on Sunday.

-Power companies said around 34,000 customers were still without supplies across the north of England and Scotland on Sunday after the devastating strong winds of Storm Malik a day earlier.
+Thousands of households were still without power across the north of England and Scotland on Sunday after the devastating strong winds of Storm Malik a day earlier.

 A nine-year-old boy in Staffordshire and a 60-year-old woman in Aberdeen died after trees were torn down in dangerous gusts on Saturday.